Qualitative analysis of stationary Keller-Segel chemotaxis models with logistic growth: Introduction and preliminary results

 In the absence of chemotaxis (i.e, $\chi=0$), it is well known that $(0,0)$ is unstable and the positive equilibrium $(\bar{u},\bar{v})$ is globally asymptotically stable.
-Therefore, system (\ref{4}) does not have any nonconstant steady state for $\chi=0$.
-Actually, we see that this conclusion also holds for $\chi>0$ being small from standard dynamics theories.
-For example, the proof of Theorem 4.3 in \cite{TW} can be applied to system (\ref{4}) and we have the following result. \begin{theorem}(Theorem 4.3, \cite{TW}) Assume that conditions (5)-(9) are satisfied.
-There exists a positive number $\chi_*$ such that (\ref{4}) has no nonconstant solution if $\chi\in(0,\chi_*)$. \end{theorem} Unlike random movement (diffusions), directed movements (chemotaxis) have the effect of destabilizing the spatially homogeneous solutions.
+Therefore, system (\ref{15}) does not have any nonconstant steady state when $\chi=0$.
+Moreover, from the viewpoint of standard perturbation arguments this conclusion also holds for $\chi>0$ being small, see \cite{Kato,Sim} e.g. For example, the proof of Theorem 5.1 and Corollary 5.2 in \cite{TW} can be applied to system (\ref{15}) and we have the following result. \begin{theorem} (Theorem 5.1 and Corollary 5.2 \cite{TW}) Assume that conditions (\ref{16})-(\ref{110}) are satisfied.
+There exists a positive number $\chi_*$ such that (\ref{15}) has no nonconstant solution if $\chi\in(0,\chi_*)$. \end{theorem} Unlike random movements (diffusion), directed movements (chemotaxis) have the effect of destabilizing the spatially homogeneous solutions.
 Then spatially inhomogeneous solutions may arise through bifurcation as the homogeneous one becomes unstable.
-To study the regime of $\chi$ under which spatial patterns arise, we first implement the standard linear stability analysis of (\ref{4}) at $(\bar{u},\bar{v})$.
-Let $(u,v)=(\bar u,\bar v)+(U,V)$, where $U$ and $V$ are small perturbations away from ($\bar u,\bar v$) in the $H^2(0,L)$ norm.
+To study the regime of $\chi$ under which spatial patterns arise, we first implement the standard linear stability analysis of (\ref{15}) at $(\bar{u},\bar{v})$.
+Let $(u,v)=(\bar u,\bar v)+(U,V)$, where $U$ and $V$ are small perturbations away from ($\bar u,\bar v$) in $H^2(\Omega)$.
 Then we arrive at the following system